rcallaby/Learn-Git/Lessons/Part-06-CI-CD-with-Git-and-Github/ci-cd-git-github.md

 - jobs: Contains a list of jobs that will be executed when the Action is triggered.
 In this case, we have one job named deploy.

 - runs-on: Specifies the operating system the job will run on.
-We are using ubuntu-latest.
+We are using Ubuntu-latest.

 - steps: Contains a series of steps that will be executed in sequence.
 The steps perform tasks like checking out the repository, setting up Node.js, installing dependencies, building the application, and deploying it to the server.